Criminal Cases Review Commission: Responsibilities

 The commission is essentially a post-appeal organisation, and applicants to it almost always need to have appealed, or at least sought leave to appeal, before the commission can agree to review their case.
 In some cases, where there are exceptional circumstances, the commission can review a case in the absence of a prior attempt to appeal.

 In order to refer a case for appeal, the commission usually has to identify new evidence or a new legal argument that makes the case look significantly different.
 This evidence or argument must not have been considered at the time of the trial, at the initial appeal, or in an earlier application to the commission.
 Again, there is an "exceptional circumstances" caveat that allows the commission to refer cases with no new evidence or argument, but such instances are extremely rare.

 In 2009, the commission's jurisdiction was extended to cover convictions and sentences arising from the Court Martial or Service Civilian Court.

-The commission was the subject of a Justice Select Committee inquiry from 2014–15.
+The commission was the subject of a Justice Select Committee inquiry from 2014 to 2015.
 The inquiry received 47 written submissions and took oral evidence from 14 people.

 The commission is an independent non-departmental public body funded by way of a cash grant from the Ministry of Justice.
 It is based in Birmingham and has around 90 staff members, plus Commissioners.
 Its budget for 2016–17 was around £5.4 million.

 Scotland has its own legal system, and there is a separate Scottish CCRC.

 Casework statistics

 The CCRC started work in April 1997.
-Between then and the end of November 2019 it has:
+Between then and the end of November 2019 it had: